onap/vnfrqts-requirements/docs/Chapter7.rst

--  Technology Independent Records: This version of the document specifies the model for Fault, Heartbeat, State Change, Syslog, Threshold Crossing Alerts, and VNF Scaling* (short for measurementForVfScalingFields – actual name used in JSON specification) records.
+-  Technology Independent Records: This version of the document specifies the model for Fault, Heartbeat, State Change, Syslog, Threshold Crossing Alerts, and VNF Scaling* (short for measurementForVfScalingFields â€“ actual name used in JSON specification) records.
 In the future, these may be extended to support other types of technology independent records.
 Each of these records allows additional fields (name/ value pairs) for